 Chocolate and peanut butter.
 There are a million ways to combine them and none ever get old!
 This pie is like a fluffy frozen peanut butter cheesecake - just defrost, slice and serve!

 It’s still so hot here in Kansas City that we can’t tell whether summer is coming or going.
-We’ve still got one foot in the swimming pool and the other in the apple orchard.
+We’ve still got one foot in the swimming pool and the other in the apple orchard (evidence is these Caramel Apple Cheesecake Bars).

 For me it’s actually one foot in a pile of laundry and the other...in another pile of laundry.
 Truth.